Soothing Boost Oil$8.99 (1)

 Cao 25 oz

-We've just passed the spring equinox, a welcome milestone that means it's time to get serious about garden planning.
+If you haven't already, it's time to get serious about garden planning.
 But if your space is at a premium, that's not as simple as it sounds.
-What exactly should we plant when we haven't got room to plant much at all?
+What exactly should you plant when you haven't got room to plant much at all?
 Here are some suggestions for maximum nutrition in minimum plots.

 Start with some new strategies.
 There are several worth considering:

 First, expand your definition of "plot" to include containers.
 You can garden in everything from a decorative patio box to a pail with homemade drainage holes.
 With containers, you can put a "plot" almost anywhere.
 This flexibility can greatly expand your growing space if you don't have much to begin with.
 And don't be afraid to let your imagination run wild, like this gardener, who uses hanging shoe pockets!

 Second, grow up not out with vertical gardening.
 This means planting crops that take up more air space than square footage.
 Think plants you stake to encourage upward growth or crops that rely on vines, which a trellis or poles can guide skyward.

 Lastly, try succession gardening, the art of sowing multiple crops in the same space each season.
 This can mean planting a heat-loving crop in the space used by a cool-weather spring crop once that spring crop is spent.
 Or replanting a new crop of the old crop once the old crop is done.
 For example, we plant multiple crops of greens in the same spot all summer long.
 And when the peas quit we'll plant a heat-seeker in their place.

 With that in mind, here are some crops that give you lots of delicious nutrition yet take little room in return: